Frequently Asked Questions

 What personal items will I need to bring?

-For a full list of required items, please read our Program Checklist (PDF).
+For a full list of how to prepare and what to bring, please read our Program Checklist (PDF)

 Will I need any shots or vaccinations before arriving?